cool-RR/cute-wing-stuff/README.markdown

 script.
 But you probably want to bind these commands to some key combination;
 do that in `Edit` -> `Preferences` -> `Keyboard` -> `Custom Key Bindings`.

+All the scripts are copyright Ram Rachum and released under the MIT open-source license.

 # What do the scripts do? #